kalkidan-teklay/ChatBot/README.md

 ## Features
 - Real-time interaction with an AI model.
 - Serverless API integration for generating AI responses.
+## Technologies Used
+- Next.js: For server-side rendering and routing.
+- Vercel: For deployment and hosting.
-This project is live at: https://chat-bot-sigma-two.vercel.app/
+- This project is live at: https://chat-bot-sigma-two.vercel.app/